rust-community/foss-events-planner/CONTRIBUTING.md

 # Contributing

-You can contributed to the FOSS events planner in many ways.
+You can contribute to the FOSS events planner in many ways.
 We want to make sure that everyone can contribute and are happy to help you in that, answering questions, especially providing review and correcting any mistake.
 This is a writing-heavy project, but if you fear your writing is not good enough for the project: It is, we'll help you there.

 ## Questions, Issues and Confusion